egeoffrey/egeoffrey-service-image/README.md

 To configure each module included in this package, once started, click on the *'Edit Configuration'* button on the *'eGeoffrey Admin'* / *'Modules'* page of your eGeoffrey instance.
 - **service/image**: retrieve images from a url or by running a command
+  - Module configuration:
+    - *clarifai_api_key*: clarifai API Key (https://portal.clarifai.com/signup) for object detection
   - Service configuration:
     - Mode 'pull':
       - *url*: download the image from this URL (e.g. http://domain.com/image.jpg)
+      - *username*: username if the URL requires basic authentication (e.g. username)
+      - *password*: password if the URL requires basic authentication (e.g. password)
       - *command*: run a command returning an image (e.g. raspistill -w 640 -h 480 -o -)
-      - *username*: username if the URL requires basic authentication (e.g. username)
-      - *password**: password if the URL requires basic authentication (e.g. password)
+      - *detect_motion_threshold*: ignore the image unless a motion (higher than this %) is detected (e.g. 20)
+      - *detect_people_threshold*: ignore the image unless at least this number of people are detected in the image (e.g. 1)
+      - *detect_object_name*: ignore the image unless this object is detected in the image (e.g. people)
+      - *detect_object_threshold*: ignore the image unless the detected object has a confidence level higher than this percentage (e.g. 98)

 ## Contribute